tsheng0315/Tableau/Data Visualization and Communication with Tableau/Exercises Week 3.md

 ## Dynamic Data Manipulation and Presentation in Tableau
 ### Goal: Increase the number of tests customers complete.

-Use dognition_data_no_aggregation” data set
+(data set: 'dognition_data_no_aggregation')

-Can not combine variables that are aggregated at/with different levels.
+Can't combine variables that are aggregated at/with different levels.
-(The values in Total Tests Completed can only be understood at aggregation level of *Dog ID*, while other variables we are interested in have a different level of granularity (such as at the level of individual tests
+(The values in *Total Tests Completed* can only be understood at aggregation level of *Dog ID*, different level of granularity, such as level of individual tests

 #### Exercise 1
 ##### Q1:Removing entries that are infeasible data.